-- Retiree COLAs effective July 1, 2019 were less than the assumed annual increases. - Investment returns during CY2019 were about \$37.7 million higher than expected.
-A portion of this gain is reflected in this valuation, with the remaining portions to be reflected in future valuations.
-This was offset by the continued recognition of prior investment losses.
-There is a total of \$6.7 million in net deferred investment gains as of January 1, 2020 that will be reflected in future valuations. - Pay for returning employees increased approximately 5.6% over the prior year; higher than what was expected. - Total participant payroll increased by 11.3% over the prior year; more than the assumption of 3.0% growth per year. - This report does not reflect investment losses after January 1, 2020, which have been significant so far this year.
-Under the current method, any investment losses (or gains) in 2020 will be phased in and reflected in next year's valuation and the FY2022 Actuarially Determined Contribution.
+- The reduction in the discount rate from 7.45% to 7.00% increased the actuarial accrued liability as of January 1, 2021 by \$44.3 million and increased the County's actuarially determined contribution by \$4.6 million. - Retiree COLAs effective July 1, 2020 were less than the assumed annual increases. - Investment returns during CY2020 were about \$0.8 million lower than expected.
+A portion of this loss is reflected in this valuation, with the remaining portions to be reflected in future valuations.
+This was offset by the continued recognition of prior net investment gains.
+There is a total of \$3.6 million in net deferred investment gains as of January 1, 2021 that will be reflected in future valuations. - Pay for returning employees increased approximately 12.7% over the prior year; more than what was expected. - Total participant payroll increased by 10.7% over the prior year; more than the assumption of 3.0% growth per year.